 Sjögren's syndrome affects more than 4 million people in the United States.
 About 9 in 10 patients with the condition are women.
 Most people are 40 years or older when diagnosed.
-The chances of developing Sjögren's syndrome are greater if a relative has it or another autoimmune disease.2
+The chances of developing Sjögren's syndrome are greater if a relative has it or another autoimmune disease.

-Primary Sjögren's syndrome is an autoimmune chronic inflammatory disorder affecting about 2 million people in the U.S. (0.2-3.0% of the population).2 Although the average age of onset of primary Sjögren's syndrome is usually in patients in their 40s to 50s, it can begin in patients in their 60s or 70s.
-While this form of autoimmune disease can affect patients of any age, the prevalence of primary Sjögren's syndrome in the elderly population is between 5 to 8 times higher than in younger and middle-aged adults.3 in this population.
+Primary Sjögren's syndrome is an autoimmune chronic inflammatory disorder affecting about 2 million people in the U.S. (0.2-3.0% of the population).
+Although the average age of onset of primary Sjögren's syndrome is usually in patients in their 40s to 50s, it can begin in patients in their 60s or 70s.
+While this form of autoimmune disease can affect patients of any age, the prevalence of primary Sjögren's syndrome in the elderly population is between 5 to 8 times higher than in younger and middle-aged adults.

+Sjögren's syndrome in juvenile patients is rare but is becoming more evident in this population.
 As of 2014, only 145 cases of primary juvenile Sjögren's had been reported in recent international pediatric literature.
 Juvenile-onset Sjögren's syndrome affects 7 times more girls than boys.
-About 100,000 adult patients (about 5%) indicated they had symptoms before the age of 12, with the average age of onset being 10 years of age.4
+About 100,000 adult patients (about 5%) indicated they had symptoms before the age of 12, with the average age of onset being 10 years of age.